mithrandi/ssh-key-generator/README.md

 ideally the keypairs would be generated on demand, perhaps by an SSH agent implementation (the key generation step should only take a few milliseconds).

-Note that implementing something similar for other key types should be possible, but harder; Ed25519 allows any 32-byte input to be used to generate a key, which makes the implementation trivial.
+Note that while Ed25519 allows for using any 32-byte input to generate a keypair, making this implementation trivial, implementing a similar scheme for other key types is probably possible in some cases (eg. ECDSA), and infeasible in others (DSA/RSA, probably).

 Usage
 =====